Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Our Kindle book is a great way to get your kids ready for your trip to the John Day Fossil Beds.

-Whether you call it Painted Hills National Park or John Day Fossil Beds National Monument, your trip will be time well spent.
+Whether you call it the Painted Mountains, Painted Hills, or John Day Fossil Beds National Monument, your trip will be time well spent.
 It’s hard to go wrong in this amazing, adventurous area.
 Enjoy your trip and then share with us some of your highlights.
 Happy travels!

 Pin this for later.